dansmyers/Example-AI-Assignment/README.md

 # An Example AI-Assisted Writing Assignment

+## Introduction

 <img src="https://storage.googleapis.com/pai-images/9fde941edf2a4bc3accb801d848cbdcd.jpeg" width="50%" />

 *Steampunk airship by me using Playground AI*

 </br>

-This is a draft assignment that I’m preparing for my upcoming "Ancient Algorithms" honors course.
-The course presents a survey of topics related to computation, mathematics, and technology from across the ancient world.

-The assignment is a medium-length research article on an aspect of ancient math or technology chosen by the student.
-It requires the student to develop a topic idea, research it, formulate a thesis, and then produce a written document.
-The overaching goal is for students to practice using AI tools in a reflective way, and support their own vision without giving up agency.
+This is a model assignment for a semester-long medium-length research article that integrates AI into every phase of the research and writing process.
+The overaching goal is for students to practice using AI tools in a reflective way, and move towards **collaborating with AI** instead of simply **delegating** work to a model.
+We've now used this framework successfully in several classes at Rollins.

-The assignment is laid out in five phases, covering the entire process of topic generation, background research, outlining, drafting, and editing.
+The assignment has five phases, covering the entire process of topic generation, background research, outlining, drafting, and editing.
 For each phase, I supply example prompts that students can use to interact with an AI tool.
-I plan to space this work out during the semester, with one phase due approximately every two weeks.
-This draft doesn't include dates, but I would add them for the final assignment.

 This framework is based on lessons I learned in my Spring 2023 general education course, where we dedicated the entire second half of the semester to praticing with AI tools.
 It also incorporates ideas I've picked up from a number of sources, notably [Ethan Mollick's writing on teaching with AI](https://www.oneusefulthing.org/).
 I used Anthropic's Claude as part of the brainstorming process, and for help drafting the content of some sections and the example prompts.

+# Assignment Background

+## Example Course

+The sections below are based on the version I developed for my Ancient Algorithms course in the Rollins Honors program.
+The class is survey of math, technology, and computation throughout history, with an emphasis on exploring different historical periods and cultures.

 ## Overview